yichiliao/yichiliao.github.io/_pages/about.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/XyN1TRUhelw" frameborder="0" allowfullscreen></iframe>

 <small>
 We propose Outside-In, a visualization technique which re-introduces off-screen ROIs into the main screen as spatialpicture-in-picture (PIP) previews.
 The geometry of the pre-view windows further encodes the ROIs’ relative directions tothe main screen view, allowing for effective navigation.
-As a second author, I contributed the idea, designed the usability tests and wrote the paper.
 </small>

 <small>In Proc.
 UIST'17, 10-page paper //